 - Bar stools must be spaced out as much as possible.
 Restaurants with bars may continue to serve to-go beverages.

-- Private offices are allowed to open but are encouraged to continue allowing those who are able to work remotely from home.
+- Private offices are open but are encouraged to continue allowing those who are able to work remotely from home to do so.

 - Gyms, tennis courts, golf courses are allowed to open as long as they are able to follow physical distancing limits (6 feet).

 - Contact sports are strictly prohibited (basketball, football, etc.)

 - Barbers, hair salons, massage therapists, nail salons, spas, etc. are permitted to operate by appointment only.
 They must follow strict sanitation protocols including requiring customers to use hand-sanitizer upon entering and they must wear facial coverings/masks for the entire visit (as possible, it may be removed briefly for access to the face if needed and then returned).
 No more than 10 people, including employees are allowed in the establishment at any time.
 6 feet spacing guidelines are required.
 Refer to the Department of Health for further details.

 - Churches are allowed to open with restrictions.
 No more than 50 people allowed in at any time, including pastors, parishioners, etc. Facial coverings must be worn by all at all times.
 No distribution of communion, wine, etc.

 - Childcare centers are open and must follow the physical distancing and mask wearing guidelines.
 Schools remain closed.

 - Hotels, guest houses, villas, bed and breakfasts, shared economy hospitality bookings, AirBnBs, any temporary vacation housing, charter vessels or any similar business known by any other terminology, can accept, receive, check-in or register new guests as of September 8th.
 Leisure travel to the territory will resume on September 19th.

 - Beaches are open weekdays and weekends with no closing time restrictions.
 No parties, No BBQs, No Camping.
 No alcohol.
 No groups over 10.